Penn Global Research & Engagement Grant Program Apply for a Research Grant

 Penn Global welcomes all proposals that meet its minimum criteria, but proposals that feature the following will receive preferential consideration:

-1. Led by facultyand/or senior administrators* from two or more Penn Schools and/or centers, and/or involve faculty members, students, researchers, or other collaborators from two or more distinct disciplinary fields, including the natural and applied sciences; the social sciences; the humanities; and clinical or professional training;
+1. Led by faculty and/or senior administrators from two or more Penn Schools and/or centers*, and/or involve faculty members, students, researchers, or other collaborators from two or more distinct disciplinary fields, including the natural and applied sciences; the social sciences; the humanities; and clinical or professional training

-2. Involve tenure-track but currently untenured faculty;
+2. Involve tenure-track but currently untenured Penn faculty members

 In addition, for the Holman Africa Research and Engagement Fund, preferential consideration will be given to proposals that specifically address or relate to sub-Saharan Africa and/or the Democratic Republic of the Congo.